kijenzi/kijenzi-kipakiaji/README.md

-# medtech-part-db
+# FileHub
-Parts database to allow users to download 3D-printable dynamically sized schematics.
+File database to allow users to Upload, View, Download, and Comment on files.
 Written in React with Semantic-UI.